vodiahco/DDataAcl/README.md

         ]

 ## Usage
-Simply configure the acl key in the configuration, add the roles and resources and the DDataACL will automatically build the ACL tree.
+Simply configure the acl key in the module.config configuration, add the roles and resources and the DDataACL will automatically build the ACL tree.

 Please note that when access to a resource is denied by DDAtaACL, a deny event is fired.
 By default, this event is handled in the DDataACL::onDeny method.
 This method receives the Zend\Mvc\MvcEvent as part of the params.
 You can then implement custom redirect in the DDataACL::onDeny method.